North Carolina Insurance Pre-Licensing FAQs

 How do I make a reservation for my state examination?

-Candidates who successfully complete this 20-hour pre-licensing course may make their reservation online by visiting the Pearson VUE website and selecting "Make an Exam Reservation".
+Candidates who successfully complete this 20-hour pre-licensing course may make their reservation online by visiting the Pearson VUE website and selecting "Make an Exam Reservation."
+Candidates must make a reservation at least 24 hours before the desired examination date.
+Candidates who wish to change or cancel their appointment must do so at least 48 hours before the examination.

 How long is the state licensing exam?

-The state examination for both the Life Insurance license and Accident and Health or Sickness Insurance license is 1 hour and 15 minutes long.
+The state examination for both the Life Insurance license and Accident and Health or Sickness Insurance license is 1 hour and 15 minutes.
+North Carolina’s insurance exams include those that are structured as two-part exams and one-part exams.
+Both the Life Insurance and Accident and Health Insurance examinations are two-part tests.

 What do I do once I pass the state examination?